How Many Blogs Are Published Per Day? (2024 Update)

 Almost every blogger has asked themselves this question, and the answer seems to shift with time.
 While there is no clear-cut formula for blogging frequency, the current trend is posting less often.

-Simultaneously, blog posts have gotten longer.
+Simultaneously, blog posts have gotten significantly longer.
 In 2014, the average blog post length was 808 words.
-In 2021, this number had grown to 1151 words.
+By 2021, this number had grown to 1,151 words, and recent data from 2023 shows the average length of a blog post has further increased to approximately 1,376 words (Techjury, 2024) (Semrush, 2024).

 Does Blogging Cost Money?